qzaidi/quran/README.md

 quran
 ==========

 node.js interface to Holy Quran.
+See the javascript and websql versions at http://qzaidi.github.io/quran.

 Installation
 ------------